 Ingredients to avoid

-When you’re customizing your order, there’s some key ingredients to avoid due to their high-carb status:
+When you’re customizing your order, there are some key ingredients to avoid due to their high-carb status:

 - Tortillas (flour or corn)